uwgraphics/cs765-dc3-data-and-code/README.md

 The subdirectories are:

+RealisticData: Data files that are more realistic - these are the ones you should visualize for your final versions.

 Python: Python 3.6 example code (including examples of file reading, and a simple SVG visualization)

 SimpleData: Some example files that are very simple (you cannot use these as the data you visualize for your final version)